openhab/openhabian/docs/openhabian.md

 We provide code that is reported "as-is" to run on Ubuntu but we do **not support Ubuntu** so please don't open issues for this (PRs then again are welcome).
 Several optional components such as WireGuard or Homegear are known to expose problems on Ubuntu.

-We expect you to use the current stable distribution: 'bullseye' for Raspberry Pi OS (ARM) and Debian (x86).
+We expect you to use the current stable distribution 'bullseye' for Debian (x86).
+The Raspberry Pi image is based on this, too.
 To install openHABian on anything older or newer may work or not.
-If you encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.
+If you do and encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.

 ### 64 bit?
 RPi 3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.
-We provide a 64bit version of the image but it is unsupported and just provided as-is so use it at your own risk.
+While 64 bit Raspi OS left beta and we provide a 64bit version of the image, the openHABian image is still unsupported and just provided as-is so please do not ask for help if you have issues.
 Be aware that to run in 64 bit has a major drawback: increased memory usage.
 That is not a good idea on a heavily memory constrained platform like a RPi.
-Also remember openHABian makes use of Raspberry Pi OS which as per today still is a 32 bit OS.
 We are closely observing development and will adapt openHABian once it will reliably work on 64 bit.